Battle of Katole: Casus belli

 In 1681, King Francisco invaded the neighboring Imbangala kingdom of Kassanje to place his own candidate on the throne.
 While on campaign, he robbed the pombeiros, Afro-Portuguese slaving agents, and beheaded the kingdom's ruler.
 This angered the Portuguese, who had never been comfortable with an independent Matamba in the first place.
 The Portuguese immediately sent the victor of the Battle of Mbwila, Luís Lopes de Sequeira, to crush the kingdom.

 Battle

 On September 4, 1681, Sequeira arrived at Katole, which was but three days' march from the royal kabasa or palace.
 He came with over ten thousand infantry and even a small complement of horses (almost unheard of in Central African warfare).
 He was met by King Francisco's forces sometime before dawn that day.
-In the course of the fighting, both Sequeira and Francisco were killed.
+In the course of the fighting, Francisco was killed and Sequeira was assassinated by a Portuguese soldier.
 Matamba's forces retreated, and the Portuguese were able to claim at least a tactical victory by holding their position.